St Catharine’s is proud to have a distinguished and varied musical tradition, in which the College Choir plays a major

 - Occasional participation in Luminaria (Tuesday evenings)

 The Choirs at St Catharine’s are committed to innovative work, and this is reflected in its CD recordings, which have featured significant amounts of new or little known repertoire.
-The choir has been recording on the Resonus label for the last five years, starting with a three-CD recording project of contemporary music on the Resonus label, the first of which was released in March 2017.
+The choir has been recording on the Resonus label for the last five years, starting with a three-CD recording project of contemporary music on the Resonus label, the most recent of which was released in March 2017.
 The choir are now working with Resonus on a series of releases devoted to music from the Reformation, the first of which - devoted to the music of Claude Le Jeune - will be released in Spring 2018, with the second - of Renaissance motets in honour of St Catharine.
 The most recent release is of new works for Advent and Christmas.